Have you found the perfect Facebook Ads Strategy?

 We commonly use this metric to understand how relevant ads are from this specific ad group and for the target audience.
 If most ads in the ad set are 1-3, we can see that this might be not the right targeting or that the ads might be wrong.

 However, we don’t pause ads with poor relevance scores if they are profitable.
-This is merely a signal for us that this specific ad can perform much better if we customize it and initiate the next level.
+This is merely a signal for us that this specific ad can perform much better if we customize it and improve it.

 In the Facebook News Feed, a person won’t see ads from a single Page or app more than once every 2 hours.